cosmos/developer-portal/ida-customizations/ida-course/LPs/week-1/index.md

 </HighlightBox>

-**This week, make sure to submit your quiz once you feel ready to test your knowledge.**
+**This week, make sure to submit the Exam Quiz once you feel ready to test your knowledge.**

-The quiz will be available until the Final Exam is launched on January 4th, 2024, but it is recommended to attempt it immediately after completing the Week 1 content.
+The quiz will be available until the Final Exam period closes on February 1st, 2024, but it is recommended to attempt it immediately after completing the Week 1 content.

-Do not worry if you do not pass the quiz: it is simply meant to be an opportunity to practice and demonstrate your engagement with the program.

 ## Next up